amadejpapez/ApplSec/README.md

 <b>The bot tweets:
 * 🔄 when new software updates are released,
 * 🔒 how many vulnerabilities were fixed in each update,
-* 💉 five parts of the iOS that got the most security fixes in the latest iOS update,
+* 💉 five parts of the iOS that got the most security fixes in the latest update,
 * ⚠️ if there were any new, or previous zero-day vulnerabilities fixed,
 * 🌐 how many security issues Apple fixed on their websites in the previous month,
 * 📊 when new major updates are released in September, it tweets how many security issues Apple fixed in previous four series, and how many releases each series had,